For updates on the status of Mendix Cloud V4, Mendix Cloud V3, and other deployment options, see Mendix Status.

 - We implemented tags on environments for metrics in Datadog.
 It is now possible to add custom tags to metrics that will serve as selection criteria for grouping environments.
 Environment tags can be created, retrieved, and deleted using APIs.
 Detailed information can be found in the Deploy API.

-- We changed the yearly overview of trends to quarterly in the Cloud Portal for v4 applications.
+- We changed the yearly overview of trends to quarterly in the Developer Portal for v4 applications.

 - It is now possible for an Operations Manager to reorder environments.

 - Custom offline pages are now immediately active after the transport of a new deployment package.

 - You now get a warning if you try to restore a backup into a small environment.
 (Ticket 63367)

 - Creating a backup via REST API no longer returns error message 500 when it succeeds.
 (Ticket 65762)

 - To improve integration and security between Mendix and SAP we now redirect you to SAP to provide your SAP credentials.
 This means that you need to use the same username (email address) for Mendix and SAP the next time you need to provide your credentials.
 This is currently implemented only for SAP regions eu10 (Europe - Frankfurt) and us10 (US East - VA).